zachhollow/zachhollow/README.md

 **Advanced GIS Applications**

 As part of coursework for a graduate certificate in Geographic Information Systems, I produced the following using QGIS:
--  A graduated map of the 2020 General Election results (Key Concepts: data cleaning, quality control, table operations)
+-  A graduated map of the 2020 General Election results (data cleaning, quality control, table operations)
--  A bathymetric map of Lake Ontario (Key Concepts: spatial modeling, raster algebra, Digital Elevation Model (DEM))
+-  A bathymetric map of Lake Ontario (spatial modeling, raster algebra, Digital Elevation Model (DEM))
--  A map showing the area of tree canopies in a Chicagoland neighborhood (Key Concepts: image analysis)
+-  A map showing the area of tree canopies in a Chicagoland neighborhood (image analysis)

 <!--